 Data center management needs to address more than just cyber treats.
 Infrastructure is the lifeline for server and network gear.
-Air conditioning systems, UPS systems, and back-up generators need to be operating at peak efficiency to ensure interrupted operation.
+Air conditioning systems, UPS systems, and backup generators need to be operating at peak efficiency to ensure uninterrupted operation.
 The best software and technology in the world can't prevent an entire infrastructure going down when a $12 fan goes dead.
 A remote monitoring system will.

 Scalable system can monitor TCP/IP devices

 The IMS-4000 includes a master ‘Host’ unit and supports up to 31 expansion ‘Node’ devices.
 Each host and node has inputs for up to eight environmental sensors.
 The system also monitors any TCP/IP address device through pinging and port availability.
 Up to 64 TCP/IP addresses per host or node can be monitored on your network via an ethernet connection.